 These vegetarian-friendly restaurants in Cape Town are ideal for a quick, inexpensive meal.
 You can also see the food market section below for tasty cheap eats on weekends and the Sea Point section for casual restaurants in this seaside suburb (including a vegan cafe).

-V&A Waterfront Food Market
+V&A Waterfront Food Market (Permanently Closed)

 This permanent covered food market is the cheapest place to eat on the touristy but picturesque V&A Waterfront, so we ate here often.
 There are lots of choices including Mexican, Italian, Indian, African, Vietnamese, Chinese, and more.
 We’re fans of the Gourmet Samosas stall and the Hungarian flatbread at Stack That.
 Take a seat outside and enjoy the view.